Work With Us

 CONDITIONS OF EMPLOYMENT OFFER

-• Annual Training Funds for Professional Development (amount based on grant funding)
+• Annual training funds for Professional Development (amount based on grant funding)

-• Paid Time Off, Sick time (9 days )/Vacation (10 days )/Personal Holiday (3 Days), and Holiday Pay (14 Paid Holidays).
+• Paid Time Off: Sick time (9 days first year)/Vacation (10 days first year)/Personal Holiday (3 Days), Holiday Pay (14 Paid Holidays).
+Paid time off increases with tenure.

-• Staff and team lead retreats focusing on self-care, professional development, and team development
+• Staff and team lead retreats focusing on self-care, professional development, and team development.

-• Retirement with employer match after 30 days of employment
+• Retirement with employer match.

-• Paid Family Leave (upon 1 year of employment)
+• Paid Family Leave (upon 1 year of employment).

-• Organization/Position qualifies for public service loan forgiveness
+• Organization/Position qualifies for Public Service Loan Forgiveness.